 “But you always leave it straight, what if we decorated it with this?”
 She held a hairpin for me to see in the mirror.

 My father had bought me that one on a trip around the duchy.
 Gold in color, shaped in the form of a flower stem with small leaves poking out.
-Its centerpiece was a purple garnet in the same shade as my eyes, wrapped around more gold to make a complete flower.
+Its centerpiece was a purple garnet, in the same shade as my eyes, wrapped around more gold to make a complete flower.
 A platycodon.
 Five flat petals that stretched out to make a star.
-Seeing the smile on his face, I hadn’t the heart to tell him about my hate of flowers.
+Seeing the smile on his face when he presented it to me, I hadn’t the heart to tell him about my hate of flowers.

-It looked like an expensive thing so I told him the reason I didn’t wear it, was because the fear of damaging it.
+It looked like an expensive thing, so I told him the reason I didn’t wear it was because the fear of damaging it.
 Not a lie, but not the truth either.
-The hairpin should be sitting in my jewelry box in my drawer, so it was wonder why she held it in her dirty hand.
+The hairpin should be sitting in my jewelry box in my drawer, so it was wonder why she held it in her dirty hands.

 “Alice, don’t touch my things without permission.”

 She sighed.
-“I don’t get why you won’t use the accessories you have…”
+“I don’t get why you won’t wear the accessories you have…”

-She bent down to place it right in front of me, between the mirror and I. And in the process, rubbed her hair against my cheek.
+She bent down to place it right in front of me, between the mirror and I. And in the process, made her hair rub against my cheek, my nose, and then my eyelashes.
 There was a smudge on one of the gold petals.
 A big, fat fingerprint.

 Her smiling face felt especially grating on my nerves today.
 Each word coming out of her mouth, and each action she took, only made this growing feeling inside me balloon.
 It was now my turn to avoid staring into her eyes.